lowRISC/opentitan/doc/security/use_cases/index.md

             handling/filtering.
         -   Access to on-die ram and flash memory regions.
         -   Mailbox interface with support for custom opcode commands.
-*   eSPI: Enhanced Serial Peripheral (eSPI) which enables asynchronous processing of boot flash commands issued by a boot device supporting the eSPI protocol and serviced by OpenTitan.
 *   UART: Debug console interface.
 May be disabled by production firmware.
 *   GPIO: Reset control and monitoring.
 Status signals.
 *   I2C interface compatible with SMBus interfaces.